ISISComputingGroup/ibex_developers_manual/Access-Gateway.md

 e.g. `*SIMPLE.* ALLOW       TESTING     1`

+If you are using `CS:EXCLUSIVE:` and a custom `.acf` file, you will also need to create `a file called `gwext.pvlist` in Settings\config\servername\AccessSecurity.
+At the end of that file in order for the access security to work remotely, you will need to add:

+`.*CS:EXCLUSIVE.*    ALLOW   securityGroupName`

+e.g. `.*CS:EXCLUSIVE.*    ALLOW   TESTING`

 If the aim is to deny, simply replace the ALLOW with DENY.
 Do remember that the standard security groups can be used when writing a pvlist file as well as custom ones.

 ## Troubleshooting